lehoangthienan/HotSalesPOS/README.md

 ## HotSalesManager

--App to show all product hot sales from website
+# App to show all product hot sales from website
--User can sale all product
+[*] User can sale all product

-App used :
+# App used :
 ```
 - MVVM
 - Google Api